UBC-CIC/commit2act/docs/UserGuide.md

 ## Admin Dashboard

-- Users can only navigate to this page through the navigation bar if they are Admin
+- Users can only navigate to this page through the navigation bar if they are admin.
+The admin dashboard is used for viewing overall app statistics, creating new action types and quiz questions, and managing existing action types and quiz questions.
   <br>

 There are 4 tabs: